 http://dee-burris.dreamwidth.org/152850.html Thanks Dee!

 of NM: Mary E. Evans was the daughter of James Winslow Evans and

 Minnie Street Evans.
 Mary married Ralph Atkinson of Montgomery, AL.

 Mary and Ralph had a daughter Mary Jean Atkinson who married Air Force Lt.

-James Cooper of Manhatten, Kan. during WWII.
+James Cooper of Manhattan, Kan. during WWII.
 Mary E. Evans had a

-brother also, "Bubba" Evans who was Registar of Southwestern College (now
+brother also, "Bubba" Evans who was Registrar of Southwestern College (now

 Lyons College) in Memphis for thirty years or so.
 There was also a Blake

 Evans of Batesville, who was getting on in years and was totally blind.

 was born to Robert M. and Sarah Evans in